Einic/pretool/README.md

 # pretool

-Supports service dial test in both host and bridge network modes, and includes an automatic network capture utility specifically designed for DNS traffic.
+Supports service probe in both host and bridge network modes, and includes an automatic network capture utility specifically designed for DNS traffic.

 ## Installation